Boost (chocolate bar)

-Boost is a brand of chocolate bar manufactured by Cadbury.
+Boost, sold as Moro Gold in Australasia, is a brand of chocolate bar manufactured by British company Cadbury.
+It consists of milk chocolate with a caramel and biscuit filling.
 The bar is sold in the United Kingdom, Ireland, Australia, New Zealand and South Africa.
-It consists of milk chocolate with a caramel and biscuit filling.

 History

-Boost was introduced in the UK in 1985 as Coconut Boost, a coconut and caramel bar coated in chocolate.
+Boost was introduced in Britain in 1985 as Coconut Boost, a coconut and caramel bar coated in chocolate.
 In 1989 the peanut and caramel Starbar was rebranded as Peanut Boost.
 A biscuit and caramel version was also launched.
 The coconut bar was discontinued in 1994 and the peanut version was again rebranded as Starbar.
 The biscuit version is now the standard Boost bar.
+In Australasia, the Boost was formerly known as Moro.

-An energy version, Boost Guarana, was launched in the UK in 2002 along with Boost Glucose.
+A number of variants were also made through the years.
+An energy version, Boost Guarana, was launched in the British market in 2002 along with Boost Glucose.
 Both were marketed with the slogan "gives you the edge".
+Boost+ Protein was introduced in 2018 containing caramel, "protein crisps", and less sugar than the standard bar.
+In 2019 a peanut version of this was also released.

 In 2009, the Boost packaging was redesigned and the Boost Duo was also launched: two smaller Boost bars in one wrapper.
 Cadbury Boost Bites, bitesize bars sold in a 108g bag, were introduced in August 2015.

-Boost+ Protein was introduced in 2018 containing caramel, "protein crisps", and less sugar than the standard bar.
-In 2019 a peanut version of this was also released.